 Every Elementary class has a scheduled library period each week.
-Students may check out up to two books for a two-week period.
+Students in grades kindergarten and first may check out one book for a two-week period.
+Students in grades second through eighth may check out up to two books for a two-week period.
 Renewal is possible if there is no waiting list for the book.
-At any time, students may request materials by placing a request in the library collection tote or librarian's mailbox.
+At any time, students may request materials by placing a reserve using the library online portal or putting a note in the librarian's mailbox.

-An overdue book fine is \$.05 per book per school day for the first 10 days.
-After that, the fine is \$2.00.
-There is no charge for days when school is closed or the child is absent due to illness.
-Fines will be assessed for lost or damaged books.
+Any damaged book (page rips, etc.) should be reported to the librarian for repair.
+Do not try to fix books at home.
+Fines will be assessed for lost or damaged books beyond repair.
 The maximum fine is the cost of replacement plus shipping and handling fees.
-A student's library borrowing privileges may be taken away if he/she repeatedly has overdue, lost, or damaged books.
+A students' library borrowing privileges may be taken away if he/she repeatedly has overdue, lost, or damaged books.